Software for the Market of One

 Calendly Is Fine, But It’s Not Me

 Take scheduling tools, for instance.
 Calendly works well for many people.
 But I’ve never liked how impersonal it feels.
 It gives someone an open window into my availability, but that openness is misleading.
 Just because I could take a meeting doesn’t mean I should.
-Like many professionals, I want more control—not just over when I meet, but why.
+Like many agency leaders, I want more control, not just over when I meet, but why.

 So I still book meetings the old-fashioned way: by suggesting a few times over email.
 The problem?
 That takes time.
 Checking my calendar, weighing priorities, formatting a reply.
 Too much friction.